paulhuggett/icubaby/README.md

-# icubaby (A Baby Library to Immediately Convert Unicode)
+# icubaby

-A fast, minimal, and easy to use library for converting a sequence of values between any of UTF-8, UTF-16, or UTF-32.
+A Baby Library to Immediately Convert Unicode.
+Fast, minimal, and easy to use for converting a sequence between any of UTF-8, UTF-16, or UTF-32.

 ## API